 Another reason to skip this habit, says Ghildayal, is that the bacteria you’re trying to avoid are likely already dead.
 “Gut bacteria don’t thrive for long on the cold, smooth surfaces of public restrooms, such as bathroom fixtures, as this environment is quite different than inside the human body.”

 Make sure you know about these everyday items that are dirtier than a toilet seat.

 Holding your breath when someone sneezes or coughs

 “Remember when someone last sneezed or coughed in your face and you instinctively held your breath for the germs to pass?” asks Caleb Backe, a health and wellness expert for Maple Holistics.
 “Unless you can manage to rapidly move away from the affected area, the chances of holding your breath long enough to avoid any germs are slim.”
 The bigger issue is—ick—any droplets that transfer from the sick person to you.
 Most germs transfer through the hands, so the next time you scratch your nose or rub your eyes, you’ll be giving the germs entry to your body.

-Check out these 12 weird things that make people sneeze.
+Learn about the weird things that make people sneeze.

 Cleaning your kitchen with an antibacterial wipe

 Keeping your house clean will help protect you and your family from infectious bugs.
 However, you may be doing more harm than good if you’re hurriedly wiping down multiple surfaces with one antibacterial wipe.
 You may end up spreading bacteria around the room if you don’t frequently swap to a fresh wipe; look closely at the directions and you’ll probably see that the surface should stay wet for four or more minutes after wiping if you want them to clean properly.
 Plus, some harmful bacteria survive a cursory swipe—they need a more potent solution to knock them out.

 Think twice if you don’t clean these surprisingly dirty kitchen items.